 Financial Aid Deadlines

 Starting in November and no later than January 15, 2020: Complete the online application using the link above.

-By February 15, 2020, upload to the School and Student Service Financial Aid website:
+By February 15, 2020 for new students (February 1 for returning students), upload to the School and Student Service Financial Aid website:

 Upload a copy of your 2019 Federal Income Tax return (1040), with all schedules and attachments, AND